 I listened to a guide tell some other visitors about Frances and found her to be a rather amazing woman.
 Here she was, alone and old in this large historic house on Main Street in urban Hartford, and apparently going outside and checking up on her less fortunate neighbors.
 Frances even taught herself Spanish in her 80’s so she could speak with the large Hispanic immigrant population in South Hartford.

-In my excitement to get across the hall to the antique toy display, I conked my head on the low hall light which burnt out the bulb.
+In my excitement to get across the hall to the antique toy display, I conked my head on the low hall light which broke the filament in the bulb.
 3 musty bedrooms, a toy display, and an attic display finished out the upstairs, so we returned back down to the ground floor.
 There are some cool Asian paintings and authentic swords in the main hallway on the way back to the two most interesting rooms in the house.

-Crossing the hall, we entered Reverand James McCook’s library.
+Crossing the hall, we entered Reverend James McCook’s library.
 In it were some old Egyptian artifacts as well as some really cool Japanese armor from over 100 years ago.
-Here, a guide explained to us that Reverand McCook (Frances’s father) was an Episcopal minister, a language professor at Trinity, and a so-called “Sociological Investigator.”
+Here, a guide explained to us that Reverend McCook (Frances’s father) was an Episcopalian minister, a language professor at Trinity, and a so-called “Sociological Investigator.”
 He was one of the first Americans who truly tried to understand and solve the nation’s homeless problem – of the late 19th century.
-By all accounts he failed miserably (as one can see peering out his study window on any given night) but the man was honest and well-intended.
+By all accounts he failed miserably (as one can see peering out his study window on any given night) but the man was well-intended.

 We slowly made our way back to the foyer, soaking in the garish wallpaper for the last time.
 Once there, Ed bought a mug and I smoothly asked Scott for permission to take a picture of the Christmas tree room.
 He mulled it over for a few seconds and let us down easy.
 You see, the curator would need to give me permission to do so, as they only allow media to snap shots of the authentic pieces.
 Well there you go!
 If this isn’t media I don’t know what is!